 – Land of emigration –

 Portugal is home to some 10.2 million people and another 2.2 Portuguese live abroad, including 1.5 million in other European nations.

 If the descendants of migrants are counted, the size of the Portuguese diaspora around the world stands at roughly five million people.

-round 1.5 million Portuguese nationals living abroad are registered in the electoral rolls and are eligible to vote on Sunday.
-They represent over 15 percent of the total electorate.
+Some 1.4 million Portuguese nationals living abroad are registered in the electoral rolls and are eligible to vote on Sunday.
+They represent 13.6 percent of the total electorate.

 – Cork champion –

-Cork is made from the bark of the cork oak (Quercus suber), which covers around 720,000 hectares (1,780,000 acres) of land in Portugal, more than in any other country.
+Cork is made from the bark of the cork oak (Quercus suber), which cover a total of 737,000 hectares of land in Portugal, more than in any other country.

 Portuguese cork producers have sought to diversify its use beyond wine bottle stoppers, with the material increasingly used as building insulation as well as in footwear, furniture and even the aerospace industry.